javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 }
 ```

-If there's none (say, we're in an old browser), we can create "polyfills": add functions that are not supported by the environment, but exist in the modern standard.
+If there's none (say, we're in an old browser), we can create "polyfills": add functions that are not supported by that environment, but exist in the modern standard.

 ```js run
 if (!window.Promise) {